Axway/api-builder-docs/content/en/docs/developer_guide/flows/manage_endpoints.md

 {{% alert title="Note" color="primary" %}}A Swagger API endpoint definition file can only be imported once.
 If you attempt to import a Swagger file for the same API endpoint definition, you will receive a server error message due to conflicting paths.{{% /alert %}}

-When designing API to import, you should refer to the apiPrefix section in [Project Configuration](/docs/developer_guide/project/configuration/project_configuration/#apiprefix) for important API design considerations.
+When designing API to import, you should refer to the `apiPrefix` section in [Project configuration](/docs/developer_guide/project/configuration/project_configuration/#apiprefix) for important API design considerations.

 To import API endpoints using the {{% variables/apibuilder_prod_name %}} user interface: